opencog/learn/learn-lang-diary/inlp-2022-talk/notes.md

 exceptions: It can cleanly distinguish and disambiguate different grammatical roles.

-Nothing fancy here, just not siomething that you can find off-the-shelf software for.
+Nothing fancy here, just not something that you can find off-the-shelf software for.

 ------------